 Our Abbotsford hot tub electrician at Premium Electric not only offers professional hot tub installation but also hot tub repair and servicing.

 If you are uncomfortable working with electricity or hooking up a 220v hot tub then it’s best to contact our Abbotsford or Chilliwack electricians and have us service your hot tub for you.
 If necessary, we can even do wiring upgrades.

 Hot Tub Parts and Components

-The hot tubs of today include a whole host of hot tub parts and flltration systems, plus electrical components that all have to work in harmony to function correctly, all while maintaining the safety of the end users.
+The hot tubs of today include a whole host of hot tub parts and filtration systems, plus electrical components that all have to work in harmony to function correctly, all while maintaining the safety of the end-users.

 - Hot tub filtration systems are required to help cleanse and purify the water

 - Hot tub jets are fed by pressurized water systems